Robin Thicke's Girlfriend April Love Geary Gives Birth to His 2nd Child

 The 40-year-old "Blurred Lines" singer's 23-year-old girlfriend April Love Geary gave birth to a baby girl, Mia Love Thicke, their first child together and his second.

-The singer posted an Instagram video cradling his newborn daughter with the caption, "On 2/22 at 13:33 Mia Love Thicke was born.
+The singer posted an Instagram video holding his daughter with the caption, "On 2/22 at 13:33 Mia Love Thicke was born.
 Thank you God and April Love."

 Thicke shares a 7-year-old son, Julian Fuego Thicke, with ex Paula Patton.